 Maria: An Angel and a Pair of Shoes is a delightful collaboration and union of talents and love between you and author/illustrator, Sunnie Day of Graceful Intentions.
 I understand that 50% of the book's proceeds go to Be An Angel ( a non-profit organization that improves the quality of life of children with multiple disabilities or profound deafness).
 Tell us the process of how this fabulous effort came about...?

-Sannel: Author, Sunnie Day, of Graceful Intentions, approached me one day, asking if I would be interested to do the illustrations to one of her children's stories called, An Angel and a Pair of Shoes.
+Sannel: Author, Sunnie Day, approached me one day, asking if I would be interested to do the illustrations to one of her children's stories called, An Angel and a Pair of Shoes.
 Of course, I was delighted and honored that she chose me to do the illustrations.
 Sunnie Day mentioned right away, she wished that half of the proceeds would go to a charity of some kind.
 So we both started to do some research and came across Be An Angel organization that we both agreed upon.

 To work with Sunnie Day was so much fun.
 She explained to me how she had pictured the two little girls in the story.
 So, when I sent her my first sketch, I was pleased to hear she loved how I had captured them.